 Multi-provider.
 Hermes routes to multiple model backends through a single interface.
 A team that uses Claude for one class of work and GPT or open-weight models for another can operate from one harness.

 A curated skills library.
 Hermes ships with bundled skills for specific task categories.
-The harness loads the relevant skill on demand.
-The library is its own product surface, and it is a meaningful productivity asset for power users.
+The library is its own product surface and a meaningful productivity asset for power users.

 Designed for long sessions.
 Hermes is architected around multi-hour, multi-turn, semi-autonomous work.
 Context management, session state, and progress tracking are first-class concerns, not afterthoughts.